John Ford's D-Day footage: Screenings

+Product

+Exigencies of wartime being what they are, film preservation was not a top priority amidst the push to defeat Adolf Hitler.
+Some of the footage seems to have been ruined and some promptly lost.
+According to one report, "A large amount of film was placed into a duffel bag to be sent back to England, however, the junior officer carrying it, Major W. A. Ullman accidentally dropped it into the English Channel."
+However the documentary record only says that Army Signal Corps officer William A. Ulman failed to make contact with any cameramen in the area.
+Per an analysis by military historian Charles Herrick, "Ulman could not have been the mysterious courier who [supposedly] dropped the Utah Beach film in the ocean.
+Indeed, the only evidence we have of him on D-Day places him in the Transport Area, 13 miles off Omaha Beach."
+Per Five Came Back: A Story of Hollywood and the Second World War by Mark Harris, "The cameras jammed, were damaged or captured little of interest."

-Circa the 50th anniversary of the landings in 1994, historian Stephen Ambrose reported that the Eisenhower Center had been unable find a John Ford film of Omaha Beach.
-Rumors abound—was the film dropped in the English Channel by an incompetent major charged with its transport?
-Did it never exist at all?
-Is it with the CIA?
-Is it really just the black-and-white footage from the newsreels even though Ford shot in color for both his Midway Island quasi-documentary and his Pearl Harbor propaganda film?
+Circa the 50th anniversary of the landings in 1994, historian Stephen Ambrose reported that the Eisenhower Center had been unable find a "John Ford film of Omaha Beach."
 According the Sydney Morning Herald in 2014, "When he was working on the documentary John Ford/John Wayne: The Film-maker and the Legend, Ken Bowser asked the US National Archives if they had any unreleased D-Day footage.
 They told him some footage was still under lock and key, but he doubts the 100-minute assembly still exists.
 'I think it is probably mythological...I think by 1966, Ford had no idea of what the truth was.
 Those guys were all liars; we know that.
 They were just tall-tale tellers, and the tales got bigger every year.'"

-Joseph McBride's 2011 biography Searching for John Ford suggests that the work product of Ford's Field Photo division owes less to auteur theory than to the workmanlike duties of wartime intelligence work:
+Joseph McBride's 2011 biography Searching for John Ford suggests that the work product of Ford's Field Photographic division owes less to auteur theory than to the workmanlike duties of wartime intelligence work:

-The ultimate fate of John Ford's D-Day footage remains unclear; it may be a lost film, it may have always been a tall tale, or it may exist but lie languishing in a half-forgotten secret vault.